lvm cheatsheet

 $ sudo mount -a

-That’s it!, I’ll keep adding LVM recipes as I find fit, happy storing, 😊
+That’s it!, I’ll keep adding LVM recipes as I find them, happy storing, 😊